 So it’s supposed to be the big day.
 The day that everybody goes outside and watches fireworks blazing across The City.
 It’s also supposed to be the day of the barbecue.
 From what you’ve seen and heard, the way it’s supposed to be is that your family is supposed to get together, and you’re all supposed to have lots of food over the grill and charcoal, some water balloons, maybe even a water gun or two, and the loudest, most rambunctious explosives ready to light up the night.

 But what if you don’t have any of that?
 Or what if you’re actually totally ‘over’ the 4th of July before the first grill is even lit?

-Most importantly, what you have to know is this: if the day ends up dragging for you no matter what, you’re not alone.
-It happens.
-And quite a lot at that as you come to terms with reality.
-But in this case, you might as well give at least one of the items here a shot just to see if it helps.
+Most importantly, what you have to know is this: if the day ends up dragging for you no matter what you do, you’re not alone.
+It happens; and quite frequently too as you come to terms with reality.
+But in this case, you might as well give at least one of the items here a shot just to see what if.
 At day’s end, it’s still never too late to make the day count in your own way, and of course you can do it.
-Jimbo Times believes in you!
+Jimbo Times believes in you.